ichihara-3/dotfiles/README.md

 # dotfiles
-created to controll versions of vim and other configuration files
+created to control versions of vim and other configuration files